eugolor/Image-Classification-Model/README.md

 # Image-Classification-model
-Building a image classification model with a prepared dataset.
+Building an image classification model with a prepared dataset.